Geometric-Algebra Adaptive Filters: From Linear to Geometric Algebra

-\begin{definition}[Outer Product of Vectors] The outer product $a \wedge b$, $\{a,b\} \in \mathbb{R}^n$, is the usual product in the exterior algebra of Grassman~\cite{vaz2012algebras}.
-The multiplication $a\wedge b$ results in an \emph{oriented area} or \emph{bivector}.
-Such an area can be interpreted as the parallelogram (hyperplane) generated when vector $a$ is swept on the direction determined by vector $b$ (See \figurename~\ref{fig:inner_outer_prod}).
-The resulting bivector (oriented area) is uniquely determined by this geometric construction.
-That is the reason it may be considered as a kind of product of the vectors $a$ and $b$.
-This way, $a \wedge b = C$, where $C$ is the oriented area (bivector).
-Alternatively, the outer product can be defined as a function of the angle $\theta$ between $a$ and $b$ \eq a \wedge b = C = I_{a,b}|a||b|sin\theta, \qe where $I_{a,b}$ is the \emph{unit bivector}\footnote{An unit bivector is the result of the outer product between two unit vectors, i.e., vector with unitary norm.} that defines the orientation of the hyperplane $a \wedge b$~\cite[p.66]{hestenes1999newfoundations}.

-The outer product is noncommutative, i.e., $a \wedge b = -b \wedge a$.
-This can be concluded from \figurename~\ref{fig:inner_outer_prod}: the orientation of the area generated by sweeping $a$ along $b$ ($a \wedge b$) is opposite to the orientation of the area generated be sweeping $b$ along $a$ ($b \wedge a$).
+The outer product $a \wedge b$ is the usual product of the exterior algebra introduced by Grassmann's \textit{Ausdehungslehre} (theory of extension)~\cite{crowe1967history,grassmann2000ausdehnungslehre,hestenes1999newfoundations,2016introductionVaz}.
+It captures the geometric fact that two nonparallel directed segments determine a parallelogram, a notion which can not be described by the inner product.
+The multiplication $a\wedge b$ results in an \emph{oriented surface} or \emph{bivector} (see \figurename~\ref{fig:multivectors_in_R3}a).
+Such a surface can be interpreted as the parallelogram (hyperplane) generated when vector $a$ is swept on the direction determined by vector $b$.
+Alternatively, the outer product can be defined as a function of the angle $\theta$ between $a$ and $b$ \eq a \wedge b = I_{a,b}|a||b|sin\theta, \qe where $I_{a,b}$ is the \emph{unit bivector}\footnote{An unit bivector is the result of the outer product between two unit vectors, i.e., vectors with unitary norm.} that defines the orientation of the hyperplane $a \wedge b$~\cite[p.66]{hestenes1999newfoundations}.
+Note that in the particular case of 3D Euclidean space, \eqref{def:outer_product_vectors} is reduced to the \textit{cross product} $a \times b = p|a||b|sin\theta$, where $p$ is the unit vector normal to the plane containing $\{a, b\}$.
+From \figurename~\ref{fig:multivectors_in_R3}a it can be concluded that the outer product is noncommutative, i.e., $a \wedge b = -b \wedge a$: the orientation of the surface generated by sweeping $a$ along $b$ is opposite to the orientation of the surface generated by sweeping $b$ along $a$.